EvanHerman/timeline-express/readme.txt

 == Installation ==

-1. Download the plugin .zip file
+1. Download the plugin .zip file, and keep in mind where on your computer you saved it.
-2. Log in to example.com/wp-admin
+2. Log in to your website (ie: yourdomain.com/wp-admin), and head into <strong>Plugins > Add New</strong>
-3. Click Plugins -> Add New -> Upload
+3. On the following screen, click the 'Upload Plugin' link at the top of the page.
+4. Browse your computer to the location you downloaded the .zip file in step one, select it and click the 'Install Now' button.
-4. Activate the plugin
+4. After the plugin has successfully installed, click "Activate Plugin" and enjoy!
 6. On the left hand menu, hover over 'Timeline Express' and click 'New Announcement'
-7. Begin populating the timeline with events.
-(Note: Events will appear in chronological order according to the <strong>announcement date</strong>)
+7. Begin populating the timeline with announcements.
+(Note: Announcements will appear in chronological order according to the <strong>announcement date</strong> that you set)
-8. Once you have populated the timeline, head over to the settings page (Settings > Timeline Express) to customize your timeline.
+8. Once you have create your announcements, head over to the settings page (Settings > Timeline Express) to customize your timeline settings.
-9. Create a new page, and enter the shortcode [timeline-express]` to display the vertical timeline (Note: Timeline Express displays best on full width pages)
+9. Create a new page, and enter the shortcode `[timeline-express]` to display the responsive, animated timeline.
+(Note: Timeline Express displays best on full width pages)

 == Frequently Asked Questions ==